Curriculum

 KS3

-In Years 7 and 8, students follow a modular format with an assessment at the end of each unit.
+In 8, students follow a modular format with a summative assessment at the end of each term.
 These units are in Number, Algebra, Geometry and Measure, Handling Data and Ratio and Proportion.
-Each unit takes approximately 7 weeks.
+Each unit takes approximately 6 weeks.
 This format enables students to study each area of mathematics in depth to help consolidate all knowledge.
-There is an additional end of year exam in each year which assesses all the content covered during the year.

 Year 9